Generalized linear models with spatial dependence and a functional covariate: Introduction

 \section{Introduction}

-In recent years, functional data analysis (FDA) has seen rapid development; see, for example, \cite{RS05}, \cite{KR17}, \cite{HE15}, and \cite{HK12}.
-In FDA, there are three types of regression; scalar-on-function regression, function-on-scalar regression, and function-on-function regression.
-Our interest here is in generalized functional linear regression models with a functional covariate and a real-valued response.
-Previous work on generalized functional linear regression includes \cite{J02}, \cite{JS05}, \cite{MS05}, \cite{CSP05}, and \cite{G11}.
-A challenge in handling functional data is the infinite dimensionality.
-In particular, \cite{MS05} tackled this in their generalized functional linear regression model using a truncation strategy for dimension reduction of the covariate process.
+In recent years, functional data analysis (FDA) has seen rapid development; see, for example, \cite{RS05}, \cite{HK12}, \cite{HE15}, and \cite{KR17}.
+Functional regression models, in particular, have received attention due to their widespread applicability, with a comprehensive review available in \cite{M15}.
+Our specific interest lies in generalized functional linear regression models (GFLMs), which are models with functional covariates and potentially non-Gaussian real-valued responses and nonlinear expectation functions.
+Previous works on GFLMs include \cite{J02}, \cite{JS05}, \cite{MS05}, \cite{CSP05}, and \cite{G11}.
+A challenge in handling functional data is the infinite dimensionality, a concern addressed, for instance, through a truncation strategy for dimension reduction of the covariate process \citep[cf.][]{MS05}.

-Functional data that contain spatial structure have also been considered, where a recent review is \cite{M20}.
-Much focus has been on extending the concept of functions as datum to situations in which an entire continuous spatial field is treated as a datum.